 Are your instructors qualified?

 Yes – our coaches (instructors) follow the training qualifications pathway through the National Riding for the Disabled association and are assessed regularly by regional coaches.
 They attend training courses throughout the year on safeguarding, coaching techniques and updates on assisting clients with different medical conditions.

 How do I register a myself or someone I care for ?

 We require a new rider application form to be completed in order for us to know more about a new clients needs.
-Please download and return to the office.
+Please download below and return to the office.

 We will then invite you for an assessment so we can talk about which riding sessions might be suitable and how we can best match you with a horse and pony.